KhronosGroup/3D-Formats-Guidelines/KTXArtistGuide.md

 It’s also possible to convert individual image files to KTX with Basis Universal compression, using the command line tool [Khronos Texture Tools](https://github.khronos.org/KTX-Software/ktxtools/toktx.html) (`toktx`).

 This tool offers the most flexibility and control over all compression options.
-After converting a texture, the new ktx files will need to be inserted into a glTF file, by either replacing existing textures or being added as new ones.
+After converting a texture, the new KTX files will need to be referenced by your glTF file, by either replacing existing textures or adding them as new ones.

 ### ETC1S / BasisLZ Parameters
 The `toktx` command line tool exposes three main codec parameters related to ETC1S / BasisLZ: